DTA-UIT/Ventilator_Pressure_Prediction/README.md

 [14] Taniya.
 Machine learning algorithms: A comparisonof different algorithms and when to use them, May2018.

-[15] Cha Zhang and Yunqian Ma.Ensemble MachineLearning: Methods and Applications.
+[15] Cha Zhang and Yunqian Ma.
+Ensemble MachineLearning: Methods and Applications.
 SpringerPublishing Company, Incorporated, 2012.